-'There is a lot of different jobs available at the end, working with all sorts of people...'
+'There are a lot of different jobs available at the end, working with all sorts of people...'

 Wanting a career utilising science to help others, Claire discovered the Speech and Language Pathology degree as a great way to apply her skills towards working with people.